 Before I bought an air fryer I had never made a homemade egg roll.
 Now they are one of my favorite things to make in the air fryer because they are crispy and delicious and much, much healthier than deep fried egg rolls.

-Whether it is traditional pork egg rolls, sweet and sour egg rolls or Buffalo chicken egg rolls they are fun to make and delicious to eat.
+Whether it is traditional pork egg rolls or Americanized Chinese appetizers like crab rangoon the air fryer makes these fun to make and delicious to eat.
 These southwest egg rolls are tasty fusion of Mexican and Chinese foods!

 Why You Will Love Air Fryer Southwest Egg Rolls